To accept the things you cannot change is one of the most misunderstood psychological skills.

 -

-Acceptance reduces emotional exhaustion.
+As a result, acceptance reduces emotional exhaustion.

 -

-Change in values and direction is growth, not inconsistency.
+Similarly, change in values and direction is growth, not inconsistency.

 -